Esa-Gavin/Esa-Gavin/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Learn more about web3
+- 🥅 2023 Goals: Make contributions to open source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: